 Week 48 were similar to those observed in Trials 108 and 110 at Week 961

 - At Week 96, lipid parameters in patients who were switched from TDF to VEMLIDY at Week 48 were similar to those of patients who continued on VEMLIDY2

 Use In Specific Populations – Pregnancy1

-- Available data from the APR show no significant difference in the overall risk of birth defects for tenofovir alafenamide (TAF) compared with the background rate for major birth defects of 2.7% in the U.S. reference population of the Metropolitan Atlanta Congenital Defects Program (MACDP) (see Data).
+- Available data from the APR show no statistically significant difference in the overall risk of birth defects for tenofovir alafenamide (TAF) compared with the background rate for major birth defects of 2.7% in the U.S. reference population of the Metropolitan Atlanta Congenital Defects Program (MACDP) (see Data).
 The rate of miscarriage is not reported in the APR.
 The estimated background rate of miscarriage in clinically recognized pregnancies in the U.S. general population is 15% to 20%.

 IMPORTANT SAFETY INFORMATION

 BOXED WARNING: POSTTREATMENT SEVERE ACUTE EXACERBATION OF HEPATITIS B